 JMDR will not provide printed versions or reprints of published articles to the authors.
 If the authors wish for a printed copy of the journals they need to indicate their preference during submission and pay for the journal issue.
 Payment should be done during technical review submission.
 Contact the editorial office (contact details available on the website) for the same.

 COPYRIGHT AND LICENSING

-JMDR is an open access journal and publishes scientific content under the Creative Commons attribution-Non-commercial Share Alike License (CC BY-NC-SA 4.0), unless it is notified to the author otherwise in writing.
+JMDR is an open access journal and publishes scientific content under the Creative Commons attribution-Non-commercial Share Alike License (CC BY 4.0), unless it is notified to the author otherwise in writing.
 By submitting the article the authors agree to have the license applied to your work which allows anyone to reuse the article in whole or part for non-commercial use, for free.
 Others are free to share and adapt the article as long as they give appropriate credit to the authors and the original source and adhere to the same licensing terms.

 The authors are requested to submit the signed Licensing agreement at the time of submission or after acceptance.
 The agreement recognizes the exclusive right of JMDR to publish, copy and adapt the article in both the print or digital form.
 The agreement will empower JMDR and the authors in wider dissemination and protection of the article content.
 This will also include a statement by the authors that the work does not contain any matter which in anyway is an infringement of the copyright law and an acknowledgement that the author is not entitled to any royalties or fees by the publisher or its sublicenses.